epellis/esta/README.md

 RUST_LOG=esta=debug cargo run demos/hello.est
 ```

-You can also measure performance by evaluating a recursive
+You can also measure performance by evaluating the
-Fibonacci Sequence O(n^2) calculation.
+Fibonacci Sequence using a naive recursive O(n^2) algorithm.
 ```
 cargo bench
 ```